PATRIC3/p3_docs/docroot/user_guides/services/genome_alignment_service.md

 ### Advanced Options

-**Seed Weight:** The seed size parameter sets the minimum weight of the seed pattern used to generate local multiple alignments (matches) during the first pass of anchoring the alignment.
+**Manually set seed weight:** The seed size parameter sets the minimum weight of the seed pattern used to generate local multiple alignments (matches) during the first pass of anchoring the alignment.
 When aligning divergent genomes or aligning more genomes simultaneously, lower seed weights may provide better sensitivity.
 However, because Mauve also requires the matching seeds must to be unique in each genome, setting this value too low will reduce sensitivity.

-**Manually set seed weight:**

 **Max gapped aligner length:**  Maximum number of base pairs to attempt aligning with the gapped aligner